 The research points unlock new tech to buy with the above, but you can also learn new skills the longer you keep the team alive, and the more missions you complete.
 One advantage is being able to replay early levels to earn a bit more money, at the sacrifice of fewer research points.
 Each task has a rank for difficulty, but even the lower levels are bloody hard.

-Space Crew - Freighter
+Space Crew review

-Save the freighter.
+Freighter.
 Source: Screen capture

 Space Crew is quite addictive, and a bit of a grind.
 If you’re really skilled, you can level up faster with more challenging levels, but for me, I savoured it a bit and got a balanced crew before tackling bounties et al. Ignoring the optional grinding, it is quite repetitive; leave your base, choose the fastest or safest route, evade an asteroid field, battle it out a couple of times and repeat.